-Assistant Director for the Resource Sharing Project
+Assistant Director of the Resource Sharing Project

 Kris has been an active part of the anti-violence movement since 1995.
 Before joining IowaCASA's team in 2009, she provided medical and legal advocacy to survivors of sexual violence, institutional advocacy, and training through a dual domestic violence and sexual assault agency in rural Illinois.
 Kris holds a master's degree in Human Services from the University of Illinois, with specialization in Social Services Administration.

-SADI Technical Assistance Coordinator for the Resource Sharing Project
+Rural Technical Assistance Coordinator for the Resource Sharing Project

 Norio Umezu Hall

-Publications Specialist for the Resource Sharing Project
+for the Resource Sharing Project

 Norio loves finding resilience and wisdom in the written word.
 As publications specialist, he gets to combine three loves: the anti-violence movement, systems change, and art.
 Before coming to Iowa, he worked with low-income LGBTQ survivors of color.
 He’s worked at the statewide coalition level in Iowa for almost three years now.
 When he isn’t writing or reading, he can be found learning about culturally based healing and community organizing.